-The program focus is on developing students understanding of a range of manufacturing processes.
+The program focus is on developing students understanding of a range of manufacturing processes and skill development.
 Underpinned with developing students ability to work safely and independently in a work shop.

 - ✓ Work safety assignment

-- ✓ Picture frame project
+- / Joints project

 - ✓ Fold out stool

-Students are assessed against the Australian Curriculum Design and Technology achievement standards.
+Students are assessed against the Australian Curriculum Design and Technology Achievement Standards.